gelnesr/dEVA/README.md

-# EVOLVE: Adding New Objectives
+# EVOLVE: multi-objective protein design

 This guide explains how to add new objectives (scoring functions) to the EVOLVE protein design platform.